Collection

 Cultural setting

 Eyo is closely tied to Lagos Island and the heritage of Isale Eko.
-It is commonly called a masquerade festival, but several Lagos-focused writers and cultural commentators stress that Adamu Orisa is also a ritual drama and public ceremony of authority, ancestry, and renewal.
+It is commonly called a masquerade festival, but Lagos-focused writers and cultural commentators stress that Adamu Orisa is also a ritual drama and public ceremony of authority, ancestry, and renewal.
 The festival is not annual in a simple calendar sense; it is convened for major occasions such as honouring important figures, commemorating leadership, or marking moments that require collective public remembrance.

 Mask and visual form